robblanco/robblanco.github.io/teaching.md

 * Introduction to verified programming.
   A slight abridgment of the verification part of our introductory course to verified programming.
-Scheduled for 9-10 and 16-17 February 2021.
+Originally scheduled for 9-10 and 16-17 February 2021, currently awaiting postponement.

 * Introduction to functional programming.
   Another course in preparation.